-To report a missed trash, yard waste, recycling or bulky trash collection, or to register a complaint about trash pick-up, please submit a service request via CountyClick or dial 3-1-1 for assistance.
+To report a missed trash, yard trim, recycling, or bulky trash collection, or to register a complaint about trash pick-up, please submit a service request via PGC311 or dial 3-1-1 for assistance.

 Trash and Recycling Collection Carts

 Effective immediately, the following policy is in effect for households receiving County-contracted Waste Collection Services.